edqx/dishwasher/README.md

 ```

 > [!NOTE]
-> Note that this is not duplicated for you, so if you use the `initFromTreeOwned` method, the values in the tree
+> Note that the tree is not duplicated for you, so if you use the `initFromTreeOwned` method, the values in the tree
 > will still belong to the arena that was initialised for the tree.

 #### Free struct